The Gymnosperm Database

 The pitch was chewed as gum by native peoples, the boughs were preferred for bedding or floor coverings, and the soft, brittle wood was chiefly used as firewood (Pojar and Mackinnon 1994).

 It is an important timber species due to its wide distribution and potentially rapid growth; it is primarily a source of pulp.
-Once (as of 2017) it has served as the U.S. Capitol Christmas tree.
+Once (in 2006) it has served as the U.S. Capitol Christmas tree.

 The species has been widely used in dendrochronology since about 1980.
 Applications have included dendroclimatic reconstruction, ecosystem changes in old-growth montane and forest-tundra subalpine forests, dating and effects of volcanic debris flows, forest decline due to volcanic ash deposition, and impacts to tree growth from aluminum smelter emissions.